asvd/viewport/README.md

 If you change / create the sections dynamically after the page load, invoke `viewport.reset()` to update the listeners.

+You may also have several scrollable viewports with nested sections, in this case the sections will contain the data related to their respective viewports.

+For the sake of performance, sections dimensions are cached upon page load.
+It is assumed that section dimensions may only change upon window resize, so after it happens, the cached dimensions are updated.
+But if in your application section dimensions may change for other reasons, invoke `viewport.updateDimensions()` after that happens.

 If you create a navigation panel reflecting the scrolling state, replace the scrollbars with [intence](http://asvd.github.io/intence)
 indicator: it designates a scrollable area in more clear and intuitive way comparing to the ordinary scrollbar.

+Follow me on twitter: https://twitter.com/asvd0